A New Study Delves Into How Dogs Interpret What We Say To Them

 According to Business Insider, 12 dogs participated in the study.
 They were given fMRI scans “so neurologists could see the dogs’ brain activity when they were told certain commands.”

-During the scans, approximately one-half of the dogs showed increased activity in their parietotemporal cortex to discern what was being said, the remaining dogs used their left temporal cortex, amygdala, caudate nucleus, and the thalamus, according to BI.
+During the scans, approximately one-half of the dogs showed increased activity in their parietotemporal cortex to discern what was being said, while the remaining dogs used their left temporal cortex, amygdala, caudate nucleus, and the thalamus, according to BI.
 Regardless, though, it is believed that in both instances, the dogs were trying hard to identify what was being said.

 These scans revealed that dogs have greater neural activations when their owners speak “gibberish” words than they do for actual human-language toy commands.
-Business Insider uses “piggy” and “monkey’ as examples here as these commands were used as trained cues for the dogs involved in the study.
+Business Insider uses “piggy” and “monkey” as examples here as these commands were used as trained cues for the dogs involved in the study.
 Along with these known human words, randomly generated gibberish words were also matched with items in order to see how the animals reacted to each scenario.

 This reaction to gibberish words compared to known words is considered an opposite response to the way the human brain responds to words they don’t understand.